 A more interesting approach is to create a conflicted villain.
 Instead of Count Dracula, you have Barnabas Collins, the reluctant vampire from Dark Shadows.
 Barnabas had been a good guy until a witch placed a vampire curse him.
 This leaves him despising what he’s become.
 I think of Barnabas as a “hero-villain.”
 He’s an antagonist we can root for.
 We want to see him cured of his affliction and end up with the girl.
 In the interim, however, he’ll wreak plenty of havoc.

 Some storytellers like to take chances and have their hero go bad.
 Interesting approach, but it can be tricky.
 If you’re going to attempt it, your character will need plenty of redeeming qualities.
 If not, your readers won’t make a connection, and they won’t root for him or her.
 By the end of the story he or she will have to renounce all the bad things they did earlier.
 They must also be willing to make up for the sins of the past.
-If not, your readers won’t be satisfied with the ending, assuming they stayed with your story until the end.
+If not, your readers won’t be satisfied with the ending, assuming they stay with your story until the end.

 So there you have it.
 With a little imagination, and a few character quirks, you can create interesting and memorable villains who’ll keep your readers engaged.
 And that’s what good storytelling is all about.